The Village Teacher (short story)

-'"The Village Teacher" (Chinese: 乡村教师 / 鄉村教師, Pinyin: xiāngcūn jiàoshī) is a science-fiction short story by Chinese writer Liu Cixin.
+"The Village Teacher" (乡村教师 (xiāngcūn jiàoshī)) is a science-fiction short story by Chinese writer Liu Cixin.
 It was published in Science Fiction World in Chengdu in January 2001, was later included in the best Chinese Science Fiction short stories from 2001 and also in the collection To Hold Up the Sky in October 2020.
 It won the Reader's Nomination Award for best short story for the Galaxy Award.

 Plot

 A teacher in a desolate mountain village in rural China gives lessons to his children every day.
 Traveling into the city to gain fame or fortune has never sparked his interest.
 Because of a disease the village teacher does not have much time left to live.
 Near the galactic center, an interstellar war waging for fifty thousand years between carbon and silicon based lifeforms nears its end.
 The former intend to form a protective wall in the Perseus arm, which would result in the destruction of a hundred million stars.
 As intelligent civilizations shall be spared, spaceships are dispatched to search through all of the systems.
 As the village teacher recites all of the most important lessons for his class in his last moment, one of these searcher spaceships reaches Earth.
 After his death, the spaceship chooses the class for the intelligence test and asks for copies of their brains.
 Ultimately, humanity is classified as intelligent and escapes destruction.
 After a more careful examination, the aliens are surprised by the idea that teachers distribute knowledge, which is unknown to them and causes them to view humanity as a very special species.